yakshG/ue5.5-multiplayer-subsystem/README.md

 >If Steam is not running or fails to initialize, the engine falls back to the NULL subsystem and ```IsLAN``` is set to ```true```.
 The net driver config includes ```IpNetDriver``` as a fallback, which handles connections via **raw IP and UDP** for standard LAN play.

 ## Technical Notes
 Session discovery worked correctly; sessions were found and returned, But joining through Steam consistently failed silently.
-The default ```OnlineSubsystemSteam``` configuration used in UE5.2 course material does not behave the same in UE5.5 due to changes in how the engine handles net driver initialization. <br>
+The default ```OnlineSubsystemSteam``` configuration did not work as expected for net driver initialization. <br>

 Switching to Steam Sockets plugin and updating the net driver to ```SteamSocketsNetDriver``` did not resolve it on its own.
 The fix required adding specific session settings during discovery so the client had enough information to resolve the connection; without those settings present in the search result, the join call succeeded internally but the client never traveled.